 The words blood bank and Dracula comes to mind.
 Grayson then goes on to talk up Schama as “a brilliant historian who understands the problem of narrative”.
-Well a lot of historians understand narrative.
+Well, many historians understand narrative.
 The most important thing is what narrative.
-To paraphrase the historian E H Carr it would be better to study the narrator before you study the narrative.
+To paraphrase the historian E Edward.
+H .
+Carr, it would be better to study the narrator before you study the narrative.

 It does not.
-The Tories perspective is not really to improve the historical understanding of students but rather is looking for an ideological justification for cuts jobs and working conditions and inculcating a new generation of pupils with a very right wing view of history.
+The Torie's perspective is not really to improve the historical understanding of students but instead is looking for an ideological justification for cuts jobs and working conditions and inculcating a new generation of pupils with a very right-wing view of history.

 Grayson then attempts to whitewash Schama’s ideological persuasion by saying “One of the key strengths of Schama's work points to one of the problems of "narrative".
 Schama's take on history is a personal take.
 A History of Britain was precisely that: 'A' not 'The' history.
-I have no doubt that Schama recognises the partiality of his approach.
+I do not doubt that Schama recognises the partiality of his approach.
 It is the same for any historian.
-We do not state at the start of each book, "this is only my view" but we all know it, despite the accusations that postmodernist theorists have tried to pin on the profession”.
+We do not state at the start of each book, "this is only my view", but we all know it, despite the accusations that postmodernist theorists have tried to pin on the profession”.

 Gove also said that education had been undermined by left-wing “ideologues” who believed schools “shouldn’t be doing anything as old-fashioned as passing on knowledge, requiring children to work hard, or immersing them in anything like dates in history or times tables in mathematics.”
-“These ideologues may have been inspired by generous ideals but the result of their approach has been countless children condemned to a prison house of ignorance,”
+“These ideologues may have been inspired by generous ideals, but the result of their approach has been countless children condemned to a prison house of ignorance,”

 The announcement that Schama was to help rewrite the history curriculum has received widespread media coverage.
-The Financial Times recently carried an interview with the Michael Gove, the education secretary, said recently that he would not have left school without learning "narrative British history".
+The Financial Times recently carried an interview with the Michael Gove, the education secretary, said recently that he would not have left school without learning "British narrative history".

 It is clear that the Tories would like to introduce a more nationalistic form of narrative.
 “Children are growing up ignorant of one of the most inspiring stories I know – the history of our United Kingdom.
-“Our history has moments of pride and shame, but unless we fully understand the struggles of the past we will not properly value the liberties of the present."
+“Our history has moments of pride and shame, but unless we fully understand the struggles of the past, we will not properly value the liberties of the present."

-For historians Niall Ferguson and Simon Schama this collaboration may look good on their CV and will also sell their books but both will be damned for their collaboration with the Tories cuts in public spending.
+For historians Niall Ferguson and Simon Schama this collaboration may look good on their CV and will also sell their books, but both will be damned for their collaboration with the Tories cuts in public spending.

 This right-wing agenda will provoke global social unrest.
 Schama has already warned of this.
 Writing in the Financial Times May 24, for example, the historian stated, “Far be it for me to make a dicey situation dicier but you can’t smell the sulphur in the air right now and not think we might be on the threshold of an age of rage.… in Europe and America there is a distinct possibility of a long hot summer of social umbrage.”

 As if in answer to Schama and his friends Chris Marsden writing for the wsws.org wrote “When Karl Marx wrote in the Communist Manifesto that “a spectre is haunting Europe,” he did so on the eve of the revolutionary eruptions that began in Italy and France in 1848 and engulfed much of the European continent.
-In recent days, a number of media commentaries have predicted a similar eruption of social unrest of revolutionary dimensions as a direct result of the worsening economic crisis.
+In recent days, some media commentaries have predicted a similar eruption of social unrest of revolutionary dimensions as a direct result of the worsening economic crisis.
 These warnings are accompanied by dire predictions that Europe will suffer the return of nationalist tensions, the emergence of fascist movements and even war”.

 1. Improve history in schools?
 Put Simon Schama in every classroom by Richard Grayson.
-Grayson is one of three vice-chairs of the Liberal Democrat federal policy committee (writing in a personal capacity) and professor of twentieth century history at Goldsmiths, university of London.
+Grayson is one of three vice-chairs of the Liberal Democrat federal policy committee (writing in a personal capacity) and professor of twentieth-century history at Goldsmiths, University of London.
 Guardian 2010

-2. Europe’s media warn of global social unrest-2 June 2010- www.wsws.org3.
-Historian Warns New Age of Rage http://keith- perspective.blogspot.com/2010/06/historian-warns-of-new
+2. Europe’s media warn of global social unrest-2 June 2010- www.wsws.org